photosynthechris/DnD_Emmerich/Meta/Warpstone's Daddies/Session Notes/Session 2023-04-12 - 17th Session.md

 Essek checks on the hole, one man has turned entirely yellow, the other turned ancient, and the third has escaped somehow

 Essek's hole is a 4d hypersphere, and the people inside are on the surface of it.

+Dragonborne had a metal egg with an obsidian diamond inside, with primordial written on it.